StrawHatHacker/Shiro-The-Discord-Bot/shiro-guide.md

 * For <channel> is recommended to pass a channel ID.
 * For <number> you have to pass a value higher than 2 (or 0 to disable mention limiting).

-Note: *There is a limit 10 filtered words per server, if you want to extend it read #pricing*
+Note: *There is a limit 10 filtered words per server, if you want to extend it read #pricing in [Support Server](https://discord.gg/ypEBGHB)*

 ## Setting Up Moderation Logging